scala/scala3/docs/_spec/03-types.md

 All types live in a single lattice with respect to a [_conformance_](#conformance) relationship ´<:´.
 The _top type_ is `AnyKind` and the _bottom type_ is `Nothing`: all types conform to `AnyKind`, and `Nothing` conforms to all types.
-They can be referred to as the standard library entities `scala.AnyKind` and `scala.Nothing`, respectively.
+They can be referred to with [the fundamental type aliases `scala.AnyKind` and `scala.Nothing`](./12-the-scala-standard-library.html#fundamental-type-aliases), respectively.

 Types can be _concrete_ or _abstract_.
 An abstract type ´T´ always has lower and upper bounds ´L´ and ´H´ such that ´L >: T´ and ´T <: H´.